 Emergency loans (which have to be repaid) are also available.

-Imperial has several medical facilities near to student halls and all students will receive a registration form when moving in to their accommodation.
+Imperial has several medical facilities near to student halls and all students will receive a registration form when moving into their accommodation.
 Find out more about the nearest medical clinics.

 Following the results of the EU referendum in June, we are urgently seeking clarification from the government on the visa and fee status of non-UK European Union students.
-We will update the student community as we learn more, but remain determined that political changes will not hold Imperial back from delivering excellence in research and education for the benefit of global society.
+We will update the student community as we learn more, but remain determined that political changes will not hold Imperial back from delivering excellence in research and education for the benefit of a global society.

 Taste Imperial, the College’s Catering department, provides fresh food and drink across all of Imperial’s campuses for students, staff and visitors.
-To meet the needs of Imperial’s diverse and multinational community, we serve food from around the globe, offering a variety of products and ensuring that vegetarian, halal and gluten free options are available.
+To meet the needs of Imperial’s diverse community, we serve food from around the globe, offering a variety of products and ensuring that vegetarian, halal and gluten-free options are available.

 What career advice do you offer to students?

-Imperial offers comprehensive career advice to students via individual consultations and an extensive events programme throughout the academic year.
-This support is available to students from their very first day and remains available to Imperial alumni after graduation.
-Find out more about our Careers Service.
+Imperial offers comprehensive career advice to students through individual consultations and an extensive events programme.
+This support is available to students from their very first day and remains available to Imperial alumni after graduation.\

-The relationship does not end at graduation, in fact we encourage our alumni to keep in touch with the College and with each other.
+The relationship does not end at graduation.
+We encourage our alumni to keep in touch with the College and with each other.
 Imperial alumni enjoy a range of exclusive perks including invitations to events, careers support, networking opportunities, and access to an alumni lounge and meeting space on our South Kensington Campus.
-Find out more on our Alumni web pages.
+Find out more on our Alumni pages.